-Dr. Brittany Charlton is an Assistant Professor at Harvard Medical School in the Department of Population Medicine and at the Harvard T.H.
+Dr. Brittany Charlton is an Associate Professor at Harvard Medical School in the Department of Population Medicine and at the Harvard T.H.
 Chan School of Public Health in the Department of Epidemiology.
 She is also the Co-Director of the Harvard SOGIE (Sexual Orientation and Gender Identity and Expression) Health Equity Research Collaborative.

 Dr. Charlton is known as a leading scholar documenting reproductive health disparities affecting sexual and gender minorities.
 The second focal area of her research is on contraception use and family planning among people of all sexual orientations and gender identities.
 Her research has sustained continuous funding for the last decade from the NIH and foundations including the American Cancer Society.
 She has been the Principal Investigator on 18 grants including her most recent NIH-funded R01 award focused on sexual orientation-related disparities in obstetrical and perinatal health.
 Additionally, she collaborates with colleagues across the globe on a host of large-scale studies.
 Dr. Charlton has published over 50 original research papers—more than 30 of which she has been the first or senior author—including in the BMJ, American Journal of Preventive Medicine, and American Journal of Public Health.

 In addition to Dr. Charlton’s research program, she is the Course Director for a number of classes across Harvard in epidemiology and reproductive health research.
 In the realm of medical education, she helps to lead efforts with Harvard Medical School's Sexual and Gender Minority Health Equity Initiative—a multi-year enterprise to enhance the ability of medical school students and faculty to provide evidence-based care by integrating sexual and gender minority health content across the curriculum.
 Dr. Charlton received her MSc and ScD from the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.